VitorLuizC/valite/README.md

 ## API

-The API is composed by a validation function, `validate`, a validation object function `validateSchema` and `isValid` which is a simple error checker.
+The API is composed by a validation function, `validate`, a validation object function `validateObject` and `isValid` which is a simple error checker.

 #### `Validator`